yodaos-project/ShadowNode/docs/api/N-API.md

 # N-API

 Most N-API api in ShadowNode are aligned with definition of Node.js version 10.8.
 Yet there are some that may not implemented nor not supported.
-Documents of supported API can be found in[Node.js N-API](https://nodejs.org/docs/latest-v10.x/api/n-api.html) document.
+Documents of supported API can be found in [Node.js N-API](https://nodejs.org/docs/latest-v10.x/api/n-api.html) document.
 Following is a list of api that can not be used in ShadowNode.

+## How to build

+Use [node-gyp](https://github.com/nodejs/node-gyp) whenever possible, since N-API is designed to be ABI stable.

 ## API not supported in ShadowNode